synamaxmusic/star-rider-notes/README.md

 # star-rider-notes
 Reverse engineering notes about the 1983 laserdisc arcade game, "Star Rider"

-Huge thanks to Matt O. for his work on reverse engineering the game so far.
+Thanks to Matt O. for his work on reverse engineering the game so far.

 You can check out his documentation here: https://www.daphne-emu.com:9443/mediawiki/index.php/StarRiderMainCpu